 Flooplans: How To Secure

-If you are new to these sorts of guides, start here: Guide to Creating a Security Perimeter for "true for everyone" advice.
+If you are new to planning for security measures, start here: Guide to Creating a Security Perimeter.
+Learn how complete security involves more than just cameras.

-If you want some more specific assistance, we're happy to create a custom floor plan just for you.
+How about some specific assistance?
+We're more than happy to create a custom floor plan just for you.

 *Free floor plan service includes one revision.
 It takes around two business days for us to create or modify a floor plan.